Elliptic (company): History

-The company was co-founded by Adam Joyce, Tom Robinson and James Smith in 2013, with co-founder Jame Smith becoming CEO.
+The company was co-founded by Adam Joyce, Tom Robinson and James Smith in 2013, with co-founder James Smith becoming CEO.
 By 2020, it was headquartered in London, with offices in New York and Singapore.
 In 2020, Wells Fargo invested $5 million in Elliptic, after an earlier funding round raised $23 million.
 One of its major investors in October 2021 was SoftBank, investing $60 million.